 That’s why news about animal welfare matters, and why I report it.

 But I don’t just write unquestioningly.
-As an award-winning Fleet Street journalist, I aim to bring perspective to the problems I write about and a more detached journalistic approach that campaigners cannot.
+As a highly experienced Fleet Street journalist, I aim to bring perspective to the problems I write about and a more detached journalistic approach that campaigners cannot.
 I believe I may be even unique in combining this professional experience with writing in this specialism to bring such issues to wider attention.

 Journalists have always been campaigners: indeed, it could be argued journalism was born from a need to shine a public spotlight on injustices in order to effect change, and this has given rise to some of the most memorable journalism in history.
 Many people are indifferent to human and animal suffering but all right-thinking people recognise right from wrong, and the more widely humanity’s wrongs are highlighted and debated, the more chance they stand of being corrected.